Focus and Scope

 Editor In Chief of Pedagogia

-Pedagogia is an open access international journal, and we are very pleased to inform you (All Authors) that we are free* from any Article Processing Charges or Article Publication Fee.
+Pedagogia is an open access international journal, and we are very pleased to inform you (All Authors) that Starting from vol 9 no 1, we charge rates for APC.
+The nominal rate will be notified on the journal invoice.

 Readers can read and download any full-text articles for free of charge.
 But authors may also pay some fees for the Ordered Original Reprint Articles (not reprint issue) with some eligible rates.
 For details about Original Reprint articles, please contact us.